AsiaVision / GettyImages

 • Card lacks premium travel benefits

-Who should apply: Those who want to earn rewards for award travel but without the cost of an annual fee should consider the Bank of America Travel Rewards credit card.
-The card is also a good option for those looking to skip a complicated rewards structure, as well as current Bank of America customers who meet the Preferred Rewards program’s requirements.
+Who should apply: If you want to earn rewards for award travel but without the cost of an annual fee, it may be worth considering the Bank of America Travel Rewards credit card.
+The card is also a good option if you’re looking to skip a complicated rewards structure, or if you’re a current Bank of America customers who meets the Preferred Rewards program’s requirements.

-Who should skip: If you’d prefer to earn higher bonus rates in specific spending categories or want premium travel benefits, it’s best you look elsewhere.
+Who should skip: If you’d prefer to earn higher bonus rates in specific spending categories or want premium travel benefits, it may be best to look elsewhere.

 Capital One Venture Rewards Credit Card: Best for simple travel rewards